vsyrjala/linux/dim.rst

 You should now have a main repository for patch application.
 The directory corresponding to this repository is defined by DIM_DRM_INTEL in your .dimrc.
-You should also have directories called maintainer-tools, drm-intel-nightly (for rebuilding the tree), and drm-intel-rerere for some dim-internal book-keeping.
+You should also have directories called maintainer-tools, drm-tip (for rebuilding the tree), and drm-intel-rerere for some dim-internal book-keeping.

 Applying patches to dinq is done in the main repository with::